 Recommended tour: Ushuaia End of the World Train official ticket

 48. Valle de la Luna, Bolivia

 This is one of two Valles de la Luna (moon valleys) we have visited in South America (the other in Chile).
 The Bolivian version is a riddle of canyons and peculiar rock formations near La Paz.
 This bizarre phenomenon is the result of weather-eroded mountain, and a path has been carved to wander among the oddly shaped and coloured stalagmites.
 It is said that Neil Armstrong once visited and commented on the valley’s likeness to the moon, hence the name.

 Recommended tour: Valle de la Luna small group tour

 The coastal city of Valparaíso has emerged from a chequered history as Chile’s cultural capital; and street art has been at the heart of its story.
 During the days of Pinochet’s regime, underground street art groups exploited the city’s steep and narrow concealed lanes to paint rebellious murals.
 Once the country was liberated, street art was legalised in the city, and now it is a hallmark of its identity.
 Our account of Valparaíso street art tells the story.

-50. Villarica Volcano, Chile
+50. Villarrica Volcano, Chile

 Chile’s Lake District is a captivating natural transition point between the urbania of Santiago and the winderess of Patagonia.
-Its focal point is the lakeside town of Pucón, which stands beneath the ominous mass of Villarica Volcano, one of the most active in Chile.
+Its focal point is the lakeside town of Pucón, which stands beneath the ominous mass of Villarrica Volcano, one of the most active in Chile.
 Its snowy glare can be seen from everywhere in and around the town.
-Pucón has grown into a mecca for adventure sports, and the challenge of hiking up Villarica is one of the main draws.
+Pucón has grown into a mecca for adventure sports, and the challenge of hiking up Villarrica is one of the main draws.

 Love it?
 Pin it for later